Skip to main contentSkip to search

 • Reviewed at least annually unless you waive the review

-Important: You Must Request an IPRC
+You must request an IPRC

 WRDSB is not required to automatically initiate an IPRC, a parent or the principal must make the request.
 If your child has an autism diagnosis and is struggling at school, send a written request to the principal asking for an IPRC meeting.
 Keep a copy of all correspondence.
 The board must respond.

-ASD Programs and Placement Options at WRDSB
+ASD programs and placement options at WRDSB

 Most Common